nirali112/securebank-bug-fixes/docs/README.md

 ## Documentation

-Detailed documentation is in this folder with 3 files for each section of bugs:
+Detailed documentation is in this folder for each section:

 1. **[UI & Validation Fixes](./01-UI-AND-VALIDATION-FIXES.md)** - 11 bugs
 2. **[Security Fixes](./02-SECURITY-FIXES.md)** - 4 bugs